Foreign relations of Algeria: A careful equilibrium between Cold War powers

 Boumediene took pride in Algeria's non-aligned status, by claiming its distance from both Soviet-style socialism and Western capitalism, while the country enjoyed an increasing prosperity.
 However, support from the Communist bloc did not halt.
 Indeed, because of their dependence on raw materials and their lack of hard currencies, commerce between Third World countries was negligible.
 The USSR, on the contrary, was able to deliver military equipment, industrial expertise, and trade outputs: the Soviets replaced France as the first destination for Algerian wine, and provided 200,000 tons of wheat when a drought hit the country in 1966.

 Once again, the support Algeria received from the Soviet bloc was not exclusive to that of the Western bloc.
 Even though Boumediene took strong public stands, as when he claimed in 1969 after a summer of violence against Algerians living in France that if the French government could not insure the security of Algerian immigrants, he would repatriate them regardless of the cost, Algerian-French relations were progressively normalized during the 1970 decade.
 This posturing, like the nationalization of oil in 1971, served to increase his popularity in internal politics.
-However, France remained a model of prosperity, Algeria was still heavily dependent on France economically, and in 1975, French President Valéry Giscard d’Estaing made the first presidential visit since independence.
+However, France remained a model of prosperity, Algeria was still heavily dependent on France economically, and in 1975, French President Valéry Giscard d'Estaing made the first presidential visit since independence.
 More generally, Algeria continued to do business with the West, and avoided to be overly dependent on Soviet support.
 Indeed, despite the break of relations with the United States after the Six-Day War in 1967, the Americans had almost replaced France as Algeria's primary trade partner by the early 1970s.
 Therefore, the competition between the West and the USSR gave Algeria opportunities to diversify its economic partnerships.

-During Bouteflika's presidency
+During Bouteflika's presidency (1999 - 2019)

-Since his inauguration in 1999, President Bouteflika has sought to extend Algeria's international influence, traveling extensively throughout the world.
+Since his inauguration in 1999, President Abdelaziz Bouteflika sought to extend Algeria's international influence, traveling extensively throughout the world.
 In July 2001, he became the first Algerian President to visit the US White House in 16 years.

-He has made official visits, among others, to France, South Africa, Italy, Spain, Germany, China, Japan, South Korea and Russia.
+He made official visits, among others, to France, South Africa, Italy, Spain, Germany, China, Japan, South Korea and Russia.

+After Bouteflika (2019-)

+On 24 August 2021, Algeria cut diplomatic relations with neighbouring Morocco, accusing Morocco of supporting a separatist group and hostile actions against Algeria.
+Morocco called the decision unjustified.

+After the 2022 Russian invasion of Ukraine, Algeria has tried to keep good relations with both Russia and the West by remaining neutral at the UN on other votes.

+Diplomatic relations

+List of countries which Algeria maintains diplomatic relations with: